*According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 7.

 (b) Misuse of environmental resources.

-1. Drying of rivers due to creation of flood storage reservoirs and irrigation activities.
+1. Drying of rivers due to the creation of flood storage reservoirs and irrigation activities.

-2. Large scale deforestation due to the growing requirement of land is leading to soil erosion and also reducing fertility of soil.
+2. Large-scale deforestation due to the growing requirement of land is leading to soil erosion and also reducing the fertility of the soil.